You want smart political talk without the meltdowns?

 What's going on?

-Um, I just called in.
+I just called in.

-I wanted to thank you for all of your truth and um you telling it like it is and explaining things to us that the people that are in charge are supposed to be telling us the truth, but they're not.
+I wanted to thank you for all of your truth and you telling it like it is and explaining things to us that the people that are in charge are supposed to be telling us the truth, but they're not.

 It was never explained to us the way it should have been.

-And well, I appreciate your kind words.
+Well, I appreciate your kind words.

-And I refuse to do it.
+And I refused to do it.

 I don't think everybody should.